 - 19th Dallas County inmate freed by DNA

 Mr. Udashen frequently appears as a speaker at seminars sponsored by such groups as the State Bar of Texas, Dallas Bar Association and the Texas Criminal Defense Lawyers Association.
 He has spoken on a variety of topics, including pretrial motions, jury selection, contempt, expert testimony, exculpatory evidence, appeals, writs of habeas corpus, actual innocence and preservation of error.
 He is also a frequent contributor to the Voice for the Defense, the periodical of the Texas Criminal Defense Lawyers Association where his articles have covered a variety of topics, including search and seizure issues, jury selection, appellate review standards, and malpractice in criminal cases.
 Mr. Udashen also served for 5 years as Feature Articles Editor for the Voice for the Defense.
 Mr. Udashen was also appointed by the Court of Criminal Appeals to serve as a member of the Texas Criminal Justice Integrity Unit.

-Mr. Udashen has been selected as a Texas Super Lawyer by Thomson Reuters in 2003, 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019 and 2020.
+Mr. Udashen has been selected as a Texas Super Lawyer by Thomson Reuters from 2003 to 2021.
 Mr. Udashen also received a Super Lawyer Pro Bono Award by Thomson Reuters for 2014 for his work with the Innocence Project of Texas.
 Mr. Udashen has been continuously listed in the publication, Best Lawyers in America, in the areas of Appellate Law and White Collar Criminal Defense and Non-White Collar Criminal Defense.
 Mr. Udashen has been named as the Best Lawyers 2011 Dallas Criminal Defense: White Collar Lawyer of the Year and Best Lawyers 2014 Dallas Criminal Defense Lawyer of the Year.
 He is also listed in D Magazine as one of the top criminal defense lawyers in Dallas.
 National Public Radio has described Mr. Udashen as one of the most prominent criminal attorneys in Texas.

 Mr. Udashen has also been active at S.M.U.
 Law School.
 He has written portions of the Criminal Law Sections on the S.M.U.
 Law Journal Annual Survey of Texas Law on five different occasions.
 He also served as a trial tactics instructor at the S.M.U.
 Law School.